Alternative names: Spontaneous abortion

 Aspirin followed by heparin may be used if a clotting abnormality is present.

 Some substances – including caffeine and pesticides – easily cross the placenta from the woman's body to her fetus.
 Their impact on pregnancy is not entirely understood.
 Caffeine stays in a pregnant woman's body much longer than in non-pregnant healthy adults, and in newborns even longer.
-A study of 3,135 pregnant women showed that moderate-to-heavy caffeine users (those who had at least 151mg daily) were more likely to have late first- or second-trimester spontaneous abortions compared with nonusers or light users.
-Light caffeine use (1 to 150mg daily) increased risk for abortion only in women who had a history of previous spontaneous abortion.
+A study of 3,135 pregnant women showed that moderate-to-heavy caffeine users (those who had at least 151mg daily) were more likely to have late first- or second-trimester miscarriages compared with nonusers or light users.
+Light caffeine use (1 to 150mg daily) increased risk for miscarriage only in women who had already a history of them.
 Coffee was the main source of caffeine in moderate-to-heavy users.
 Light users were more likely to get caffeine from tea and other sources.

-In addition researchers have recently reported that higher caffeine intake may be related to higher levels of homocysteine.
-This may in turn contribute to the increased risk of spontaneous abortion in moderate coffee drinkers, but further research is needed.
+In addition researchers have reported that higher caffeine intake may be related to higher levels of homocysteine.
+This may in turn contribute to the increased risk of miscarriage in moderate coffee drinkers.

 Antibiotics may be prescribed to treat infections in the mother, which can be a cause of miscarriages.